MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/add-hyperlink-to-url-report-builder.md

    The bookmark ID can be either a static ID or an expression that evaluates to a bookmark ID.
 The expression can include a field that contains a bookmark ID.

-   See [Add a Bookmark to a Report](/sql/reporting-services/report-design/add-a-bookmark-to-a-report-report-builder-and-ssrs) for more information.
+   See [Add a bookmark to a report](add-bookmark-report-report-builder.md) for more information.

 1. Select **OK**.